digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Uptime: Production is expected to be up "all the time".
         * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.
     * Data: Data in production is expected to persist and only change on user interaction.
-    * ❓ Migration: Production data gets new migrations "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.
+    * ❓ Migration: Staging data gets newly migrated documents "upserted" (i.e. added new documents, update LDML if document exists) in irregular intervals.

 ## Consequences